starknet-io/starknet.js/CONTRIBUTING.md

 - Install the [docker](https://docs.docker.com/desktop/install/mac-install/) (You can install it via `brew` or some other package manager)
 - Run the `docker` on your machine (Open the application).
-- Go to the [starknet-devnet-rs](https://hub.docker.com/r/shardlabs/starknet-devnet-rs/tags) and copy the `docker pull` command from the desired tag
+- Go to the [starknet-devnet-rs](https://hub.docker.com/r/shardlabs/starknet-devnet-rs/tags) and copy the `docker pull` command from the latest tag
+- Run `docker pull shardlabs/starknet-devnet-rs:latest` in your terminal
 - Run tests locally with `npm run test`

 **Don’t forget to add tests and [update documentation](./www/README.md) for your changes.**